westerndigitalcorporation/zenfs/README.md

 conventional block devices.
 ZenFS ensures that there is no background garbage collection in the file system or on the disk, improving performance in terms of throughput, tail latencies and disk endurance.

+## Community
+For help or questions about zenfs usage (e.g. "how do I do X?") see below, on join us on [Matrix](https://app.element.io/#/room/#zonedstorage-general:matrix.org), or on [Slack](https://join.slack.com/t/zonedstorage/shared_invite/zt-uyfut5xe-nKajp9YRnEWqiD4X6RkTFw).

+To report a bug, file a documentation issue, or submit a feature request, please open a GitHub issue.

+For release announcements and other discussions, please subscribe to this repository or join us on Matrix or Slack.

 ## Dependencies